krishuuu-p/prep-horizon/models/face_recognition/readme.md

 ## 3. Capture Reference Images

-Run the following command to capture 5 reference images of the face you want to recognize:
+Run the following command to capture 5 reference images by pressing c to click photo of the face you want to recognize:

 ```bash
 python capture_refs.py
 ```

+These photos get stored in datasets/target_person

 ## 4. Run Detection